krishnan-chandra/personal-website/content/posts/regex-catastrophic-backtracking/index.md

 Now, we get the smallest possible sequence of characters that are in between `<summary>` tags.
 This avoids getting stuck trying to match newlines exhaustively, and is also much easier to read!

-Making the repeat non-greedy prevents the combinatorial explosion and makes the runtime linear rather than exponential in the worst case.
+Making the pattern non-greedy prevents the combinatorial explosion and makes the runtime linear rather than exponential in the worst case.

 ## Differences in performance

+### Test script

 Here is an small script I ran to compare the performance of both regexes.
-The idea behind this script is to use a pattern with a few newlines (`a\nb\nc`) and multiply this by some factor to induce a string with more
+The idea behind this script is to use a pattern with a few newlines (`a\nb\nc`) and multiply this by some factor to induce a string with more newlines that can get caught by the repeating greedy match in the original regex.
+Addiitonally, we remove the `<summary>` tags surrounding the input as it is not needed to demonstrate the behavior.

 Additionally, we use the [re.compile](https://docs.python.org/3/library/re.html#re.compile) method to create a regular expression object that can be reused many times in the same program more efficiently.
 This call also lets us pass in the `re.DOTALL` flag once when the regex is created rather than on every invocation.